Research

 A particular focus has been on interactions between plants an microbes.
 In collaboration with Stepháne Hacquard’s group at MPI Cologne we found that both the abiotic and biotic aspects of soils where A. thaliana grows vary enormously across Europe, but that their weedy lifestyle means that plants seem to be robust to variation in both microbiome and soil type.

 As an offshoot of this, I got frustrated by existing methods to investigate pleiotropy (when one gene affects multiple traits).
 Usual approaches (including my own previous work) rely on null-hypothesis tests to count the number of traits involved, but this is a blunt tool that underestimates the extent of pleiotropy.
 Instead, it’s better to quantify the strength and direction of pleiotropic effects.
-I developed an R package sintillate to do this.
+I developed a method to do this and an R package psiotropy to implement it.

 Flower colour in a snapdragon hybrid zone